Poudja-CANESSANE/Projet_CountOnMe/README.md

 <img src="P5Operators.gif" alt="drawing" width="200">

 ## Clear
-You can clear a caracter or the whole expression.
+You can clear a character or the whole expression.
 When there is already a result and you tap on the ⌫ button, the whole expression will be cleared.

 <img src="P5Clear.gif" alt="drawing" width="200">